tphummel/blog/_posts/2014-08-13-javascript-inheritance.md

 tags: [javascript, code]
 ---

 There are [plenty][0] [of][1] [articles][2] [and][4] [docs][5] that describe the differences, strengths, and weaknesses of javascript prototypal inheritance compared to more traditional inheritance schemes in other languages.
-Goodness there are many ways to get it wrong.
+Goodness knows there are many ways to get it wrong.
 I saw a new one in a project recently.
 What happens when you do the following?

 ```javascript
 var Parent = function(){}